NicolasGuilloux/KGet-Integrator/ReadMe.md

 ### Chrome/Chromium/Brave installation

-Install the Native messaging hosts: `cp Conf/com.kgetdm.chrome.json /etc/chromium/native-messaging-hosts/com.kgetdm.chrome.json`
+Install the Native messaging hosts: `cp Conf/com.kgetdm.chrome.json /etc/chromium/native-messaging-hosts/com.kgetdm.chrome.json`.
+You may have to create this folder.

+#### From the packed extension

+You can find the latest extension packed from the [releases](https://github.com/NicolasGuilloux/KGet-Integrator/releases).

+#### Load from sources

 Open the extension page: `chrome://extensions/`